wuyou33/Semester_Thesis/README.md

 The final version of the implemented control algorithm is available via official open source firmware of the Crazyflie quadrotor.

 The C-code of the INDI position controller implemented in the framework of this semester thesis was merged with the official firmware of the Crazyflie Quadrotor.
-The corresponding pull request can be found under the following link:
+The corresponding pull request with detailed description of the final software structure can be found under the following link:

 https://github.com/bitcraze/crazyflie-firmware/pull/568